 Political make-up of the council

-The political make-up of the council following the election on 4 May is:
+The political make-up of the council following the by-election on 3 October 2024 is:

 Ward councillors represent the local community and can raise issues affecting the area in which they serve.